Self-Managed Super Fund – for up to 6 members

 A Self Managed Super Fund Deed holds your retirement money.
 This is called superannuation.
 The SMSF gives you greater control.

-The Australian government provides generous tax concessions from operating a ‘compliant’ self-managed superannuation fund.
+The Australian government provides generous tax concessions for operating a ‘compliant’ self-managed superannuation fund.
 You comply if:

 • your fund has a maximum of 6 members.
 You can have 1, 2, 3, 4, 5 and 6 members.